FIG Marketing

 Segmenting Your Book of Business Effectively

-written by Shawn Sigler March 10, 2016
+by Shawn Sigler

 When it comes to your segmenting your book of business, a little organization could help you build stronger relationships and ultimately grow your book of business.

-A good marketing organization should be able to help you identify new opportunities within your existing book of business.
+A good independent marketing organization should be able to help you identify new opportunities within your existing book of business.
 Consider doing this exercise to help you find ways to maximize and grow your firm’s value.

 Categorize each of your clients into one of the four areas below: